zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_partition.rst

 expand_storage_groups
-  Boolean that controls whether the returned partition contains an additional artificial property 'storage-groups' that is the list of storage groups attached to the partition, with properties as described for the zhmc\_storage\_group module with expand=true.
+  Boolean that controls whether the returned partition contains an additional artificial property \ :literal:`partition.storage-groups`\  that is the list of storage groups attached to the partition, with properties as described for the zhmc\_storage\_group module with \ :literal:`expand=true`\ .

   | **required**: False
   | **type**: bool

 expand_crypto_adapters
-  Boolean that controls whether the returned partition contains an additional artificial property 'crypto-adapters' in its 'crypto-configuration' property that is the list of crypto adapters attached to the partition, with properties as described for the zhmc\_adapter module.
+  Boolean that controls whether the returned partition contains an additional artificial property \ :literal:`crypto-adapters`\  in its \ :literal:`crypto-configuration`\  property that is the list of crypto adapters attached to the partition, with properties as described for the zhmc\_adapter module.

   | **required**: False
   | **type**: bool